Forgotten NBA Players Who Deserve More Recognition: Where Are They Now?

 Marques Johnson was a.
 Straight.
 Up.
 Baller.

-After leaving UCLA, the national champ and inaugural John R. Wooden Award winner went on to enjoy an outstanding NBA career.
+After leaving UCLA, the national champ and inaugural John R. Wooden Award winner went on to enjoy an outstanding NBA career with the Milwaukee Bucks, Los Angeles Clippers and Golden State Warriors.
 Five All-Star selections later, Johnson left an everlasting impression as one of the earliest innovators of the point forward role.

 3. Ben Wallace

-The name Ben Wallace occasionally pops up when recalling the Pistons’ David vs. Goliath NBA championship win over the Lakers.
+The name Ben Wallace occasionally pops up when recalling the Detroit Pistons’ David vs. Goliath NBA championship win over the Los Angeles Lakers.
 Yet many fans forget just how good the ridiculously undersized center was.
-At 6’9″ Wallace played D-III college ball and was named Defensive Player of the Year FOUR times.
+At 6-foot-9, Wallace played D-III college ball at Virginia Union and was named Defensive Player of the Year FOUR times.

 4. Bob McAdoo